terminusdb/terminusdb/docs/README.md

 ## Getting Started

-We encourage you to read our [Quick Start](https://terminusdb.com/docs/quickstart/) guide to better understand how to get started with TerminusDB.

 Desktop versions of TerminusDB can be found in our [Download Center](https://terminusdb.com/hub/download)

 For development and testing we recommend our [TerminusDB Bootstrap](https://github.com/terminusdb/terminusdb-bootstrap) installer, which uses the Docker image